What are the eligibility criteria?

 How do I apply?

-Applications are to be submitted via the online form from 11 September.
+Applications for 2024/25 fellowships open 5 August, 2024.
 The below supporting documents will be required to attach to your application:

 • CV – up to date, including your education, professional and volunteer experience etc. (max 2 pages)